-Employment Attorney Assisting with Severance and Employee Contract Negotiations in Maryland
+Employment Attorney Assisting with Severance and Employee Contract Negotiations

 Attorney Joyce E. Smithey has prepared a checklist for employees facing termination to consider when negotiating the terms of their severance.
 Read below for tips on negotiating your severance, and then contact Ms. Smithey for assistance with maximizing your compensation while protecting your legal rights.

 When it comes to negotiating the terms of a severance agreement, each employee’s goals are unique.
 While one employee may simply be focused on securing as much money from his or her former employer as possible, another may need to ensure that he or she has the freedom necessary to transition into a fulfilling new career environment.
-The options are almost endless, and as an employee it is critical that you make informed decisions about protecting your interests now and in the future.
+The options are almost endless, and as an employee, it is critical that you make informed decisions about protecting your interests now and in the future.

 The following considerations are provided for general informational purposes only, and should not be considered legal advice.
 If you need legal advice for an employment severance negotiation, contact Maryland employment lawyer Joyce E. Smithey for a confidential consultation.